11. Right to Acquire

 4.11.3 The scheme submission must comply with conditions set out in IMS and in this Capital Funding Guide.

-4.11.4 Landlords must also be able to confirm acceptance of the four certifications that appear within the Right to Acquire certification screen of IMS:
+4.11.4 Landlords must also be able to confirm acceptance of the three certifications that appear within the Right to Acquire certification screen of IMS:

 - The contents of the application are correct